-While much of Alaska has endured bitter cold snaps, driving windstorms and a darkened landscape this December, numerous Alaska churches will soon be lit with glowing candles, adorned in traditional decorations and filled with congregants singing beloved carols in celebration of the birth of Christ.
+While much of Alaska has endured bitter cold snaps, driving windstorms and a darkened landscape this December, numerous Alaska churches are lit with glowing candles, adorned in traditional decorations and filled with congregants singing beloved carols in celebration of the birth of Christ.

-Many area churches are planning Christmas Eve services to mark the Holy Night with thanksgiving, worship and praise for the coming of Emmanuel.
+Many area churches held Christmas Eve services to mark the Holy Night with thanksgiving, worship and praise for the coming of Emmanuel.
 Others will host Christmas Day services as well.

 December is often consumed with frenzied present shopping, holiday concerts, cookies and parties, which sometimes obscure the historical foundation of the Christian holiday.
 Numerous families, however, take time to attend church on Christmas Eve or Christmas Day in order to hear the scriptural accounts of Christ’s birth and to focus on the historic roots of Christmas – the incarnation of Christ to rescue mankind from sin and restore union with God.

 Times and locations of Christmas services across Alaska are listed on various church websites.
-Most Catholic parishes and Orthodox churches, as well as many Protestant congregations are planning Christmas Eve services, and scores of churches also will hold Christmas morning services and liturgies.
+Most Catholic parishes and Orthodox churches, as well as many Protestant congregations held Christmas Eve services, and scores of churches also will hold Christmas day services and liturgies.

 Check out the links below to find specific church websites and Christmas service times.